rajivghandi767/rajivghandi767/README.md

 Software Engineer
 ------------------------

-I have been learning to code full time since July 2022 after switching careers.
-The main resources I've been using on my journey are HarvardX CS50 and ZerotoMastery: Complete Python Developer & Complete Web Developer Series.
+I have been learning to code since July 2022 after switching careers.
+The main resources I've been using are HarvardX CS50 and ZerotoMastery: Complete Python Developer & Complete Web Developer Series.
 Through these, I continue to gain a better understanding of Data Structures & Algorithms as well as improve my command of programming syntax and writing neat, efficient code.

 * 🌍  I'm based in New York
 * ✉️  You can contact me at [rajivghandi972@gmail.com](mailto:rajivghandi972@gmail.com)
-* 🧠  I'm learning C & Python
+* 🧠  I'm learning Python & Javascript
-* 🤝  I'm open to collaborating on everything, although something in the travel ✈️ / points & miles 💳 space would be nice 😁
+* 🤝  I'm open to collaborating on everything, although something in the travel ✈️ / points & miles finance 💳 space would be nice 😁
-* ⚡  Chelsea FC Supporter 🔵⚽️ | Proud Member of the Orange Army 🏎🦁🇳🇱
+* ⚡  Chelsea FC Supporter 🔵⚽️ | Formula 1 Fan 🏎🦁🇳🇱

 ### Skills